 The loss of NAD+ levels leads to rapid neurodegeneration in the eye and the loss of vision, but scientists discovered that replenishing the molecule can prevent the adverse effects and restore vision.iagodina | iStock.com

 Your eye is a piece of delicate machinery that allows you to appreciate the scenery and detect danger from the world.
 In healthy individuals, light enters the pupil and lands on the retina at the back of our eye, forming images.

 The retina is composed of two kinds of photoreceptors: rods and cones.
 Rods mediate vision at low light and are sensitive to motion, enabling us with “night vision.”
 Under sufficient light, cones allow us to see the world in detail and give us “color vision.”
 Together, the two photoreceptors facilitate us navigating the world and without them, our world goes dark.

 Photoreceptors are terminally differentiated and non-proliferative, their death leads to blindness, a final result that many blinding diseases share.
-In 2016, scientists from Washington University School of Medicine, St. Louis discovered a molecule essential for vision in mice — nicotinamide adenine dinucleotide (NAD+) — and replenishing it can prevent photoreceptor degeneration and restore vision.
+Scientists from Washington University School of Medicine, St. Louis discovered a molecule essential for vision in mice — nicotinamide adenine dinucleotide (NAD+) — and replenishing it can prevent photoreceptor degeneration and restore vision.

 “Once successfully implemented, this treatment strategy would be far-reaching,” wrote the authors of the study.
 “Since it could be implemented for multiple diseases with diverse pathogenic mechanisms, including not only inherited forms of retinal degenerations but also other blinding diseases characterized by a final pathway of photoreceptor death such as [age-related macular degeneration] and diabetic retinopathy.”